Shullyd7/HNGX_stage_two/DOCUMENTATION.md

-# Person API Documentation
+# CRUD API Documentation

-Welcome to the Person API documentation.
+Welcome to the CRUD API documentation.
 This document provides information about the API's endpoints, request and response formats, sample usage, known limitations, and setup instructions.

 ## Endpoints